 The Anders Gustaf Ekeberg Tantalum Prize

 The Anders Gustaf Ekeberg Tantalum Prize ('Ekeberg Prize') is awarded annually by the T.I.C. for excellence in tantalum research and innovation*.
-The Ekeberg Prize, set up in 2017, increases awareness of the many unique properties of tantalum products and the applications in which they excel.
+The Ekeberg Prize, first awarded in 2018, increases awareness of the many unique properties of tantalum products and the applications in which they excel.